-variables from three broad categories: difficulties in Activities of Daily Living (ADLs) and Instrumental ADLs (IADLs); mental and cognitive impairments; and medical diagnosis.
+We use three datasets-PSID, HRS, and MEPS-to quantify the impact of health inequality on lifetime earnings inequality.
+To construct frailty indices, we use health deficit variables from three broad categories: difficulties in activities of daily living (ADLs) and instrumental ADLs (IADLs); mental and cognitive impairments; and medical diagnosis.
 Examples include challenges with eating or dressing (ADLs), memory test scores (mental impairments), and diagnoses like high blood pressure or diabetes (medical conditions).
 A complete list of deficits used to construct the frailty index is available in the Online Appendix.

-Our PSID sample includes household heads and spouses in waves 1999-2017, aged 25 to 94.
-We restrict the sample to ages 25 to 64 for the empirical analysis below.
+Our PSID sample includes household heads and spouses in waves 1999-2017, aged 25-94.
+We restrict the sample to ages 25-64 for the empirical analysis below.
 Information on medical conditions, ADLs, and IADLs were collected starting in wave 2003, so our frailty measure covers waves 2003-2017.
-The frailty index is constructed using 28 deficit variables, meaning each additional deficit raises the index by 1/28, or 3.6 percent.
+The frailty index is constructed using 28 deficit variables, meaning each additional deficit raises the index by 1/28, or 3.6%.
 Summary statistics in Online Appendix Table 2 show that mean frailty rises with age and falls with education.
 The frailty distribution is right-skewed, indicating significant variation in health severity among the unhealthy.
-On average, 39 percent of the sample experiences wave-to-wave changes in frailty, with two-thirds of these being increases.
+On average, 39% of the sample experiences wave-to-wave changes in frailty, with two-thirds of these being increases.

 Frailty and earnings are negatively correlated at all ages in our PSID sample (Online Appendix Figure 1).
 This correlation is due to frailty's negative correlation with each component of earnings (employment, hours worked, and wages).
 The correlation with employment is the largest.
 Earnings includes income from wages, salaries, commissions, bonuses, overtime and self-employment.
-In each year, a person is employed if they worked at least 520 hours and earned at least \$4 an hour.
-Non-workers' earnings set to zero.
+In each year, a person is employed if they worked at least 520 h and earned at least \$4 an hour.
+Nonworkers' earnings set to zero.
 Annual hours worked are calculated as weekly hours times weeks worked.
-Wages are constructed by PSID using annual labor earnings and hours worked.
+Wages are constructed by PSID using annual labour earnings and hours worked.
 Additional summary statistics and sample selection details are in the Online Appendix.

-2.1 The impact of health on earnings
+2.1.
+The impact of health on earnings